A quantization of the $\operatorname{SL}_2(\mathbb{C})$ Chern-Simons invariant of tangle exteriors: Introduction

 \subsubsection{Skein algebras of surfaces}

-Another family of geometric quantum invariants has been defined by \citeauthor{Bonahon2021} \cite{Bonahon2021, Bonahon2022}.
+\citeauthor{Bonahon2021} \cite{Bonahon2021, Bonahon2022} used skein algebras to define another type of geometric quantum invariant.
 Suppose \(M = M_{\phi}\) is a \(3\)-manifold obtained as the mapping torus of a diffeomorphism \(\phi : \Sigma \to \Sigma\) of a surface \(\Sigma\).
 We can create a link \(L\) in \(M\) by adding punctures to \(\Sigma\).
-At a root of unity a representation of the Kauffman bracket skein algebra of the punctured surface \(\Sigma\) determines a \(\slg\)-structure on \(\Sigma\) \cite{Bonahon2019}.
-If \(\phi\) fixes the character of this representation it induces a representation \(\rho : M_{\phi} \to \slg\).
-Again there is some additional data at the punctures closely related to a log-decoration of \(\rho\).
-By taking the trace of the action of \(\phi\) on the skein algebra one defines invariants of \(M\) and \(\rho\).
+At a root of unity a representation of the Kauffman bracket skein algebra of the punctured surface \(\Sigma\) determines a representation \(\pi_{1}(\Sigma) \to \slg\) \cite{Bonahon2019}.
+If \(\phi\) fixes the character of this representation it induces a representation \(\rho : \pi_{1}(M_{\phi}) \to \slg\).
+Again there is some additional data at the punctures closely related to decorations and log-meridians.
+The trace of the action of \(\phi\) on the skein algebra gives an invariant of \((M, \rho)\).

-As before, the technical details of their construction are quite different than for \(\qfunc{}\) but we expect that the two invariants are equivalent up to a change in normalization.
-The idea is that the Kauffman bracket skein algebra is related to the \emph{cobraiding} on the quantum matrix group \(\operatorname{SL}_q(2)\), while our construction is related to the braiding on the quantum enveloping algebra \(\qgrplong[q]\).
+As before the technical details of the construction are quite different than for \(\qfunc{}\) but we expect that the two invariants are equivalent up to a change in normalization.
+Both invariants are derived from quantizations of the moduli space of \(\slg\) representations: \(\qfunc{}\) appears to be more closely related to quantizations of cluster algebras, while the BWY invariants are defined using skein algebras.
+Since both quantizations ought to be equivalent our invariants should be as well.
+More concretely, the Kauffman bracket skein algebra is related to the \emph{cobraiding} on the quantum matrix group \(\operatorname{SL}_q(2)\), while our construction is related to the braiding on the quantum enveloping algebra \(\qgrplong[q]\).
 These are dual to each other so we expect an equivalence.